September was National Disaster Preparedness Month but you can be prepared ANYTIME! Scroll down for helpful links AND see attachments below!

 Educate Yourself and Family Members: Contact your local emergency management office, City of Lancaster, City of Palmdale, Western States Seismic Council , or the American Red Cross chapter for more information on earthquakes.
 Also read the attachements below and see the Federal Emergency Management (FEMA) and Department of Public Health websites for information on how to build a survival kit, plan ahead, and for safety tips to protect your property from earthquakes.
-Teach children and have drills on how and when to call 9-1-1, police, or fire department and which radio station to tune to for emergency information as suggested during the Great California Shake Out and at PrepareSoCal.
+Teach children and have drills on how to "DROP, COVER AND HOLD-ON", and on how and when to call 9-1-1, police, or fire department and which radio station to tune to for emergency information as suggested during the Great California Shake Out Drill and at PrepareSoCal.
 Teach all family members how and when it is necessary to turn off gas and electricity.
 The U.S. Center for Disease Control (CDC) has a fun way of teaching about emergency preparedness.
-Their graphic novel, "Preparedness 101: Zombie Pandemic" demonstrates the importance of being prepared in an entertaining way that people of all ages will enjoy.
+Their graphic novel, "Preparedness 101: Zombie Pandemic" demonstrates the importance of being prepared in an entertaining way that teens and people of all ages will enjoy.
+Teens may also like to volunteer with the American Red Cross AV Youth Corps too!

 Know the 7 Steps to Prepare for Earthquake and have enough disaster supplies on hand, such as: Flashlight and extra batteries, portable battery-operated radio and extra batteries, first aid kit and manual, emergency food and water, nonelectric can opener, essential medicines and eyeglasses, cash and credit cards, and sturdy shoes.
 Learn how to keep food safe during a disaster.
 More planning suggestions may be found through the County of Los Angeles Emergency Survival Plan.